typesense/typesense-website/docs-site/content/26.0/api/image-search.md

 }
 ```

-Notice the new data type called `type: image` for the field named `image`, which is a base64 encoded string of the image in BMP format.
+Notice the new data type called `type: image` for the field named `image`, which is a base64 encoded string of the image in BMP, JPG or PNG formats.

 The `store: false` property in the field definition tells Typesense to use the field only for generating the embeddings, and to then discard the image from the document and not store it on disk.